Tattoos and melanated skin.

 Myth: “Black skin is harder to tattoo and scars more easily.”

-The biggest factors determining how “easy” it is to tattoo any type of skin, is genetics and personal skin care.
+The biggest factors determining how “easy” it is to tattoo any type of skin, is genetics and personal skin care not how melanated, or not, the skin is.

 Any skin tone can scar if overworked.
 Skin tone isn’t a factor in scar and keloid production.
 If an artist goes over the same area too many times or tries to pack in more color trying to get it brighter, the skin can become overworked, inflamed and can potentially scar more easily during the healing process.
 If that happens, it usually has more to do with the (incorrect) technique of the tattooer than the skin itself.